- Group: Saltwater

 Maintenance and Care

 Because most flounder grow upwards of 12 inches in length they require very large tanks, at least 125 gallons in capacity.
 These fish inhabit the lower level of the tank, often burrowing into the sandy substrate for camouflage.
-An aquarium for flounder should have sand or fine gravel substrate and be sparsely decorated with live rock or hardy corals.
-In terms of water conditions, flounder prefer, a slightly alkaline pH range between 8.1 and 8.4 is ideal with moderate hardness between 8 and 12 dKH.
+An aquarium should have sand or fine gravel substrate and be sparsely decorated with live rock or hardy corals.
+In terms of water conditions, flounders prefer, a slightly alkaline pH range between 8.1 and 8.4 is ideal with moderate hardness between 8 and 12 dKH.

 Most flounder exhibit combinations of brown, cream, gray, black, or white.

 Flounders are carnivorous fish, feeding primarily on small fish and crustaceans in the wild.
 In the home aquarium, flounders should be offered a variety of fresh and frozen meaty foods including worms, shrimp, and small fish.